ClonyPDF home

 Digital e-Visa Submission Rules

 If you're applying through the e-Visa Portal, your photo is uploaded as part of the online form.
 The portal enforces the 200x200 pixel dimension and the 5–100 KB file size strictly — files outside that range are typically rejected by the upload tool itself before you can even submit the application, rather than being flagged later by a reviewer.
-Save your file as JPG or PNG, and avoid heavily compressed images that fall under the 5 KB floor, since over-compression can blur facial detail.
+Save your file as JPG or PNG, and avoid heavily compressed images that fall under the 5 KB floor, since over-compression blurs facial detail and fails the sharpness check.

 In-Person Submission via Tasheer or Embassy